hexbatch/apple-core/v1/docs/core/step-0-users-groups/user-api.md

 When the wide flag is used in the read, then it will be a list of attribute name: attribute value

 When the editable flag is used, only the attributes that are editable, via permissions of the calling user, will be returned

+# Todo

+do get wide flag to show attribute values